🪄 AI Summary

 Examples:

-What broke when we hit 50 customers.
+- What broke when we hit 50 customers

-What stopped working once we scaled the team.
+- What stopped working once we scaled the team

-Why our early growth tactics failed later.
+- Why our early growth tactics failed later

-This isn’t failure content.
+This isn't failure content.It's context.

-Buyers don’t need more tactics.
+Why this works: Buyers don't need more tactics.
+They need timing.

 When founders explain when and why something broke, they show real experience.
+That experience builds trust faster than any how-to list.

 4. Reality Check Videos